kylereddoch/IT140-Python/README.md

 **PrintCentury.py**
 \
 Prompts the user for a year.
 Then outputs whether that year was the 20th century, 21st century, Distant future, or Long ago.

+**ModuleSixAssignment.py**
+\
+This is the code written for moving between rooms for the text-based game project that will be coded for the class.
 </details>

 <details>
 <summary>Extras</summary>